We may earn money or products from the companies mentioned in this post.

 With lobbyists, new seed organizations created to protect massive crop investments, insurance to protect against crop failures, government subsidies, a sure-fire advantage had to be created to maintain this advantage.
 It came in the form of Dr. Key’s hypothesis, and unqualified 7 Countries Study that was never scientifically verified, yet accepted as fact.

-An excellent article going to great efforts and detail offer details as it relates to what Keys tried to do, and eventually accomplished based on his fame as creator of “K Rations” and political connections.
+An excellent article going to great efforts offering details as it relates to what Keys tried to do, and eventually accomplished based on his fame as creator of “K Rations” and political connections.

 However, there are other sources that also provide information on the way that Keys did his study, and the reality of just how loose and inexact the details were.
 Groups were studied based on data gathered from government sources of foods available for consumption, and statistics of death attributed to heart disease.